jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 --data-dir='/var/www/nextcloud/data'
 ```

+Congrats, we now have a working Nextcloud instance!
 If we navigate now to https://cloud.x_youromain.com, we should see a warning that we are not trusted, because we have not set up the proxy configs yet.

 ## PHP config settings
+Depending if you used the CLI or webpage, some values maybe already correct.

 Edit config.php file.
 ```bash
 sudo nano /var/www/nextcloud/config/config.php